 Everything from getting out of a chair to running requires your hip – a complex structure that consists of two bones, a joint between them, and muscles that generate strength and motion.

 Hip problems can be caused by overuse, traumatic injury, and/or naturally occurring bodily changes, and can affect the back and knee.
+These include:

 - Bone Spurs/Impingement